dandyson/homemoviehub/README.md

 ## Understanding the Auth Layer

 The application uses Auth0 in production to protect costly API routes.
 For local development, focus on exploring the architecture and UI components

-## Troubleshooting

-If you encounter any issues during the setup, consider the following:

-- **Docker Issues:** Ensure Docker Desktop is running, and your system meets Docker's minimum requirements.

-- **Port Conflicts:** If http://localhost doesn’t work, ensure that no other services are running on the default ports.

-- **Environment Variables:** Ensure the .env file exists in your project root.
-If it doesn’t, you can create one by copying .env.example.

-- **'Connection Refused' when running migrations** - This is likely due to your DB_HOST being incorrect.
-In Laravel sail, DB_CONNECTION and DB_HOST need to BOTH be 'mysql' as this is what it uses.
-Run the migration command again after making this change and it should work.

-- **DB Access Denied Issue** - Can be caused by not updating the .env before you first sail up.
-Make sure you set up the DB details in your .env file BEFORE running the `./vendor/bin/sail up` command.
-If this does not work, then you need to run `./vendor/bin/sail down`, remove the docker volumes & images for the project and run `./vendor/bin/sail build`.

-##

-Thank you for using HomeMovieHub!
-If you have any questions or suggestions, please don't hesitate to reach out.